PHP SDK

 getEngineTrackingCode()

-Kameleoon offers built-in integrations with various analytics and CDP solutions, such as Mixpanel, Google Analytics 4, Segment....
-To ensure that you can track and analyze your server-side experiments, Kameleoon provides a method GetEngineTrackingCode()
+Kameleoon offers built-in integrations with several analytics solutions, including Mixpanel, Google Analytics 4, and Segment.
+To ensure that you can track and analyze your server-side experiments, Kameleoon provides the method getEngineTrackingCode()

-To benefit from this feature, you will need to implement both the PHP SDK and our Kameleoon JavaScript tag.
-We recommend you implement the [Kameleoon Asynchronous tag], which you can install before your closing <body>
+You must implement both the PHP SDK and our Kameleoon JavaScript tag to benefit from this feature.
+We recommend you implement the Kameleoon asynchronous tag, which you can install before your closing <body>

 tag in your HTML page, as it will be only used for tracking purposes.